 Wheels tend to move around, even with wing nuts fastened.
 Pricey compared to similar options.

 Instantly attaches ladder to peak of steep roof.
 Intended for use with D-rung and round-rung ladders.
 Equipped with reinforced rod around hook for extra strength.
-Weight capacity of 300 lbs.
+Weight capacity of 300 pounds.

 Can be hard to tighten hook to ladder.
 Tends to slide.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.